CurveDocs/curve-docs/docs/scrvusd/crosschain/oracle-v2/oracle.md

     Function to update the price using scrvUSD vault parameters.

-    Returns: absolute relative price change of the final price with 10^18 percision.
+    Returns: absolute relative price change of the final price with 10^18 precision.

     Emits: `PriceUpdate` event.